 On the initiative of Minister Nina Obuljen Koržinek, within the Croatian Presidency of the Council of the European Union, on 8th April a videoconference was organized in order to discuss measures aimed at assisting the cultural and creative sector.

-The meeting gathered EU Ministers of Culture, as well as Věra Jourová, Vice President of the European Commission and Commissioners Mariya Gabriel and Thierry Breton.
+The meeting gathered EU Ministers of Culture and Media, as well as Věra Jourová, Vice President of the European Commission and Commissioners Mariya Gabriel and Thierry Breton.
 In this period, the European Commission assured funding through the European Social Fund, Cohesion Fund, State Aid model, SURE model, and stressed the necessity of flexible approach to the beneficiaries of the Creative Europe programme.

 Photo: Josip Regovic/PIXSELL/EU2020